 Sitecore profiles, engagement value, and personalisation

-Sitecore single customer view
+Single customer view

+All customer profile information and every interaction are stored in the xDB.
 To further enrich your customer data, Sitecore includes Sitecore xConnect to connect and collect data from third-party data sources like CRMs, POS, ERP, and other systems into xDB for a holistic 360-degree view of the customer.

-For example, customer data from your CRM system can be brought into Sitecore xDB via Sitecore xConnect to perform deeper personalisation.
+For example, customer data from your CRM system can be integrated into Sitecore xDB via xConnect to perform deeper personalisation.
 Sitecore data from campaigns and actions can also be added back into your CRM system so that both systems know exactly what the customer or prospect has been doing, what they responded to, what worked, and what didn’t.

-Sitecore allows you to see all data for an individual customer, all in one place – from their first contact with you, to the moment they became a customer, and all their interactions with you in between and beyond.
+Sitecore allows you to see all data for an individual customer, all in one place.
+From their first contact with you, to the moment they became a customer, and all their interactions with you in between and beyond.

 You don’t get this with Google Analytics.

-Sitecore or Google – who’s the daddy?
+Sitecore Analytics or Google Analytics?

-So which is better?
+So, which is better?
 Which one do you trust?
 Which one do you use to report internally on your progress and success?